airbytehq/airbyte/docs/connector-development/tutorials/cdk-api-source/config-based/5-incremental-reads.md

 The operation should now output more than one record:

 ```
-{"type": "LOG", "log": {"level": "INFO", "message": "Read 196 records from rates stream"}}
+{"type": "LOG", "log": {"level": "INFO", "message": "Read 8 records from rates stream"}}
 ```

 ## Supporting incremental syncs

 Instead of always reading data for all dates, we would like the connector to only read data for dates we haven't read yet.
-This can be achieved by updating the catalog to run in incremental mode:
+This can be achieved by updating the catalog to run in incremental mode (`integration_tests/configured_catalog.json`):

 ```
 {